Myron Franks: Tennis career

 After UCLA, Franks served in the US Navy and lived with famous clothing designer and tennis player Oleg Cassini, as part of his Navy Officer military commitment in New York City.

 In 1958, Franks was ranked #7 in the country. in 1959, he won the Pacific Southwest Doubles Title with Barry MacKay, and the Southern California Men's Singles Championships by defeating Alex Olmedo in the Finals, one month before Olmedo won the Wimbledon Championships.
 In 1961, Franks and Donald Dell were selected by the US State Department to be the first Americans to play tennis in the Russian National Championships.

 That same year, he won a gold medal by winning the doubles at the 1961 Maccabiah Games in Israel with Dick Savitt, defeating South Africans Rod Mandelstam and Julie Mayers, and they remain longtime friends; Franks won the silver medal in singles in the competition, losing to Savitt in the finals.
 He again won the Doubles Gold Medal at the 1965 Maccabiah Games with Ronny Goldman.

-In 1957, he and Mike Green reached the Quarterfinals of the 1957 Wimbledon Men's Doubles, losing to Lew Hoad and Neale Fraser.
+In 1957, he and Mike Green reached the Quarterfinals of the 1957 Wimbledon Men's Doubles.
 He competed at Wimbledon in 1957, 1959, and 1964.

 In his tennis career he defeated the following tennis champions: Rod Laver, Alex Olmedo, Arthur Ashe, Gil Shea, Ulf Schmidt, Jon Douglas, Barry MacKay, Herb Flam, Mike Green, Warren Woodcock, Donald Dell, Allen Fox, Charlie Pasarell, Tom Brown, Dennis Ralston, Ron Holmberg, John Newcombe, Bob Hewitt, Fred Stolle, Vic Seixas, Rafael Osuna, Mal Anderson, Billy Knight, Billy Talbert, Billy Lenoir, and Sammy Giammalva.
 He never beat Lew Hoad, Ken Rosewall, or Roy Emerson.

 Franks recommended very good friend and top Professional Pancho Segura, who he met as a ball boy at age 15, to be the Head Professional at the Beverly Hills Tennis Club, and he was hired.
 Franks was a featured speaker at Segura's Memorial Service at the BHTC on December 17, 2017.

 Halls of Fame

 In 1990, he was inducted into the Southern California Jewish Sports Hall of Fame.
 He was inducted into the Beverly Hills High School Hall of Fame in 2013.
 He was named for induction into the Intercollegiate Tennis Association (ITA) Men's Collegiate Hall of Fame on June 6, 2022.
-On October 19, 2017, he was nominated for the Southern California Tennis Association Hall of Fame, and on August 7, 2018 he was nominated for the UCLA Athletes Hall of Fame.
+On October 19, 2017, he was nominated for the Southern California Tennis Association Hall of Fame, and on August 7, 2018 he was nominated for the UCLA Athletics Hall of Fame.